btashton/Nuttx-Jailhouse/arch/x86_64/src/README.txt

 structures may require special, chip-specific definitions in these chip- specific directories.

-jailhouse
+broadwell
-  This is the implementation of NuttX on the JAILHOUSE x86 simulation.
+  This is the implementation of NuttX on the Intel Broadwell processors.